Akshayjadhav04/Data-Migration-Validation/README.md

 This project provides a complete, professional-grade solution for validating data integrity after database migration.
 It includes SQL scripts for comprehensive validation checks and Excel templates for clear reporting.

+Demonstrates a complete data migration validation workflow using SQL Server and Excel.
+It validates post-migration data integrity by comparing source and target databases through record count checks, schema validation, key-based missing and extra record detection, value-level data comparison, and data integrity checks.
+Validation results are exported to Excel to generate a summary dashboard and discrepancy report, simulating a real-world enterprise data migration quality assurance process.

 **Perfect for**: Database administrators, data engineers, QA teams, and anyone responsible for ensuring data migration accuracy.

 ---